 Screening for the BS/MS Program in Occupational Therapy

 All applicants must complete the Occupational Therapy Program Admissions Application in order to be considered for admission to the program.
 Additionally, students who do not currently attend York College must also complete the CUNY Undergraduate Transfer Application for admission to York College.

-Selected applicants will be invited for an interview.
-Meeting the minimum requirements does not guarantee an interview.
-Additionally, an interview does not guarantee admission to the program.
+- Selected applicants will be invited ( by phone or e-mail) for a one on one professional interview.
+An interview does not guarantee admission to the program.

 Acceptance into the BS/MS Program Occupational Therapy Program

 Approval by the Occupational Therapy Screening and Selection Committee is required.
 This Committee bases its recommendations on the following criteria:

 - Completed Department of Occupational Therapy application and two reference letters